ZanderMate/final-project/README.md

 ## Description

-This is a shopping platform that is currently be used for selling MTG cards.
+This is a shopping platform that is currently be used for selling MTG cards and board games.
 This includes signing up, logging in, adding cards, adding to carts and buying.

 ## Technology Used